 Website Design for St Margaret's CE Primary School

-Back in 2014, St Margaret's CE Primary School asked if we would redevelop their current Joomla! website which was out of date and not mobile-friendly.
+St Margaret's CE Primary School asked if we would redevelop their old Joomla! website which was out of date and not mobile-friendly.

 This case study outlines our approach to creating a website design to meet the school's needs.